• Skip to primary navigation

 note

-“James Baldwin said, ‘Everything now, we must assume is in own hands; we have no right to assume otherwise.”
+“James Baldwin said, ‘Everything now, we must assume is in our own hands; we have no right to assume otherwise.”

 The Fire Next Time, James Baldwin, 1963